-My research aims to develop (a) new approaches for repetitive in vivo optical, nuclear, and MR imaging of the fate of cancer-specific immune cells after their adoptive transfer for antitumor immunotherapy (done initially in animals and then in patients); (b) novel assessments of targeted drug therapies based on imaging of specific signal transduction pathways pre- and post-treatment, with the goal of rapid translation into relevant clinical studies; (c) new multi-modal genetic reporter systems for different imaging technologies to be combined during the course of the same study and in a way that harnesses the best features and utilities of each of the modality.
+My research aims to develop (a) new approaches for repetitive in vivo optical, nuclear, and magnetic resonance imaging of the fate of cancer-specific immune cells after their adoptive transfer for antitumor immunotherapy (conducted initially in animals and then in patients); (b) novel assessments of targeted drug therapies based on imaging of specific signal transduction pathways pre- and post-treatment, with the goal of rapid translation into relevant clinical studies; and (c) new multimodal genetic reporter systems for different imaging technologies to be combined during the course of the same study and in a way that harnesses the best features and utilities of each of the modalities.